adriennehamrah/bikeshare-app/README.md

 - Run `npm install` first for dependencies.

 - Android
+    - After connecting phone to Android Studio or starting emulator, run `npm run android` in terminal.
+    - Device must be on API Level 26 or lower.
     - Latest version of Google Play Services required.
-    - Device must be on API Level 26 or lower.
     - Disable Dev Mode for faster performance.
     - Start and end markers and route line may not render at first.
 Please wait for program to finish loading before searching.

 - iOS
+    - Can open directly in Xcode or `npm run ios`.
     - Xcode testing on iPhone not compatible with beta 11.3.

 ## Future Deployment